Selimach/visualization/README.md

-#### Are you interested in converting data into insightful information ?
-Are you struggling with large dataset ?
-Do you want to merge multiple sources of data and create powerful tables and charts ?
-Do you want to create (automated) reports with professional graphs and maps ?
+#### Are you interested in converting data into insightful information?
+Are you struggling with large dataset?
+Do you want to merge multiple sources of data and create powerful tables and charts?
+Do you want to create (automated) reports with professional graphs and maps?

 ### These are few examples of visualization using R!